-IAA (ISAP 1, 2) – The International Actuarial Association.
+IAA (ISAP 1, 2, 3) – The International Actuarial Association.

+IAS 19 (ISAP 3) – International Accounting Standard 19 Employee Benefits, including any Interpretations from the International Financial Reporting Interpretations Committee or the Standing Interpretations Committee thereon, as issued through [mmm 2014].

+International Financial Reporting Standards (IFRSs) (ISAP 3) – As defined by the IASB in paragraph 7 of IAS 1 Presentation of Financial Statements, as amended in June 2011, by Presentation of Items of Other Comprehensive Income (Amendments to IAS 1): “Standards and Interpretations issued by the International Accounting Standards Board (IASB).
+They comprise:

+International Financial Reporting Standards;

+International Accounting Standards; and

+[International Financial Reporting Interpretations Committee] IFRIC Interpretations; and

+[the former Standing Interpretations Committee] SIC Interpretations.”

-Intended User (ISAP 1, 2) – Any legal or natural person (usually including the principal) whom the actuary intends at the time the actuary performs actuarial services to use the report.
+Intended User (ISAP 1, 2, 3) – Any legal or natural person (usually including the principal) whom the actuary intends at the time the actuary performs actuarial services to use the report.

-Law (ISAP 1, 2) – Applicable acts, statutes, regulations or any other binding authority (such as accounting standards and any regulatory guidance that is effectively binding).
+Law (ISAP 1, 2, 3) – Applicable acts, statutes, regulations or any other binding authority (such as accounting standards and any regulatory guidance that is effectively binding).

+Measurement Date (ISAP 3) – The date as of which the value of an asset or liability is presented, whether or not the actual calculations have been made as of a different date and rolled forward or back to the measurement date.

-Opinion (ISAP 2) – An opinion expressed by an actuary and intended by that actuary to be relied upon by the intended users.
+Opinion (ISAP 2, 3) – An opinion expressed by an actuary and intended by that actuary to be relied upon by the intended users.

-Principal (ISAP 1, 2) – The party who engages the provider of actuarial services.
+Principal (ISAP 1, 2, 3) – The party who engages the provider of actuarial services.
 The principal will usually be the client or the employer of the actuary.